wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 * Worker role instances in a cloud service are periodically reprovisioned without notice by Azure (for example, for system maintenance, or in case an instance fails).
 If an instance is reprovisioned while it is running an MPI job, the instance loses all its data and returns to the state when it was first deployed, which can cause the MPI job to fail.
 The more nodes that you use for a single MPI job, and the longer the job runs, the more likely that one of the instances will be reprovisioned while a job is running.
 You should also consider this if you designate a single node in the deployment as a file server.

-ii* You don't have to use the A8 and A9 instances to run MPI jobs in Azure.
+* You don't have to use the instances to run MPI jobs in Azure.
 You can use any instance size that is supported by HPC Pack.
-However, the A8 and A9 instances are recommended for running relatively large-scale MPI jobs that are sensitive to the latency and the bandwidth of the network that connects the nodes.
-If you use instances other
+However, the instances are recommended for running relatively large-scale MPI jobs that are sensitive to the latency and the bandwidth of the network that connects the nodes.

 * Applications deployed to Azure instances are subject to the licensing terms associated with the application.
 Check with the vendor of any commercial application for licensing or other restrictions for running in the cloud.
 Not all vendors offer pay-as-you-go licensing.